BlvckKryptonite/scene-share/README.md

 - **JavaScript Refactoring:** All Javascript code was moved to a standalone file for clarity and validation compliance.

 <br><br>
 The final iteration adopted a hybrid approach, merging features from the initial layout with the dark mode aesthetic developed in a separate movie watchlist project.
-A screenshot of the Figma design file is shown below, and [the live link is provided for reference](https://www.figma.com/design/2PZDPDM0KO42hHp0lHsygM/Movie-Watchlist---Muma?node-id=0-1&p=f).
+A screenshot of the Figma design file is shown below, and [the live link is provided here for reference](https://www.figma.com/design/2PZDPDM0KO42hHp0lHsygM/Movie-Watchlist---Muma?node-id=0-1&p=f).

 <br>